ComposableFi/composable/utils/parachain-utils/README.md

 ```

-In order to perform a runtime upgrade on any chain, you need to supply a few parameteres and environment variables
+In order to perform a runtime upgrade on any chain, you need to supply a few parameters

 eg